Revisiting Generative Adversarial Networks for Binary Semantic Segmentation on Imbalanced Datasets: Introduction

-Strategies and approaches used to solve between-class imbalance problems can be mainly categorized into data-level, algorithm-level, and hybrid-level \cite{Rezaei2019a, Sampath2021}.
-The data-level approaches usually are used to manipulate the number of data samples to restore the balance on imbalance datasets, such as the strategy of re-sampling data samples using Synthetic Minority Over-sampling Technique (SMOTE) \cite{Chawla2002, Sampath2021} or expanding data samples with synthesizing transformation technique \cite{Simard2003, Sampath2021}.
+Strategies and approaches to solving the between-class imbalance problems can be mainly categorized into data-level, algorithm-level, and hybrid-level \cite{Rezaei2019a, Sampath2021}.
+Usually, the data-level approaches are used to manipulate the number of data samples to restore the balance on imbalance datasets, such as the strategy of re-sampling data samples using Synthetic Minority Over-sampling Technique (SMOTE) \cite{Chawla2002, Sampath2021} or expanding data samples with synthesizing transformation technique \cite{Simard2003, Sampath2021}.
 The algorithm-level approaches aim to enhance the contribution of minor classes \cite{Rezaei2019a} using specific objective functions, such as dice loss \cite{Rezaei2017a}, focal loss \cite{Lin2020}.
 Hybrid-level approaches take advantage of data-level and algorithm-level simultaneously \cite{Sampath2021}.
-Many traditional computer vision algorithms have been extensively employed to tackle the class imbalance semantic segmentation tasks efficiently based on the exploration of poster-possibility \cite{Lee2005, Krahenbuhl2011}, region-based information \cite{Caesar2015}, or spatial context information \cite{Yang2014}, etc. This work focuses on solutions for road surface crack detection tasks using algorithm-level strategies.
+Many traditional computer vision algorithms have been intensively employed to tackle the class imbalance semantic segmentation tasks efficiently based on the exploration of poster-possibility \cite{Lee2005, Krahenbuhl2011}, region-based information \cite{Caesar2015}, or spatial context information \cite{Yang2014}, etc.

-The challenges existing in solving such tasks efficiently and effectively are mainly caused by the characteristics of an extremely imbalanced state.
-The imbalanced data can easily lead training to deterioration as the network may converge to the state labeling all positive pixels as negative ones \cite{Zhang2021CrackGAN:Learning}.
-Moreover, the variable capturing conditions cause the intensity inhomogeneity of cracks and complexity of the background \cite{Yang2019}.
-Researchers have devoted abundant efforts to addressing such tasks either with traditional computer vision methods \cite{Shi2016, Lim2014, Nakazawa2019}, or deep learning models \cite{Liu2019, Yang2019, Tabernik2020, Son2017, Rezaei2019a, Zou2019DeepCrack:Detection}.